solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 Our `WatchEndpoints` is now finished, along with our plugin!

 We are not finished, however.
-The task remains to wire our plugin into the Gloo core, then rebuild Gloo and deploy to Kubernetes!
+The task remains to wire our plugin into the Gloo Edge core, then rebuild Gloo Edge and deploy to Kubernetes!

-All Gloo plugins are registered inside of a `registry` subpackage within the `plugins` directory.
+All Gloo Edge plugins are registered inside of a `registry` subpackage within the `plugins` directory.
 See [the registry.go file on GitHub here](https://github.com/solo-io/gloo/blob/master/projects/gloo/pkg/plugins/registry/registry.go).

 We need to add our plugin (and its import) to `registry.go`: